rafalsobota/mimoid/Readme.md

 ## Game

 Here I integrated [r3f](https://github.com/pmndrs/react-three-fiber) with models and animations tuned in Blender and exported as GLTF files.
-Then connected with Firebase to add multiplayer functionality.
+Then connected to Firebase to add multiplayer functionality.

 [https://mimoid.web.app/](https://mimoid.web.app/)